vandersonmota/fcreplay/README.md

   * Images need to be smaller than the area being checked
   * Images are matched against the encoded file.
 This mean you need to generate your images from a already recorded video to account for encoding artifacts
   * You need at least 10 different images per character
-1. Editing `./fcreplay/data/character_detect.json` and adding a new game, characters and detection location (Currently a fixed Y axis, to be fixed)
+1. Editing `./fcreplay/data/character_detect.json` and adding a new game, characters and detection location (Currently a fixed Y axis, to be fixed...)

 ## Description generation
 A desctiption is generated that contains: